Back to top

 Collective Success

-In the summer of 2020, Allstate asked its employees to think about the day when they could potentially return to an office.
-The survey results surprised company leaders but gave them a tool to build a workplace where employees can design the system that best fits their lives.
-And, it's made Allstate a leader in innovative workplace planning.
+In the summer of 2020, Allstate asked employees to think about the day when they could potentially return to an office.
+The survey results surprised company leaders.
+Many employees – 95% – wanted to keep the flexibility of more virtual work.
+The mission was clear: Build a workplace where employees can design the system that best fits their lives.

 Flexibility is the future

-Allstate's approach is simple: encouraging a healthy work-life balance so employees can bring more passion and positivity to their jobs.
+Allstate's approach is simple: A flexible workplace contributes to a healthy work-life balance, which helps employees bring more passion and positivity to their jobs, regardless of location.

 Employees driving decisions

-Remote work becoming the new norm isn't just about convenience.
-For some employees, it's an essential need that can improve quality of life.
+Remote work isn't just about convenience.
+For some employees, it's essential.

 Bek Moody, senior recruiter in Human Resources, uses a wheelchair and used to drive from Chicago to the suburban Northbrook office before becoming full-time remote in 2015.

-"It's really impacted the accessibility of my life," said Moody.
+"It's really impacted the accessibility of my life," Moody said.
 "When I was going into the office, there were times I couldn't find parking, or things were really slippery, and I needed help, and it was really cold.
 It wasn't that Allstate didn't provide the accessibility needs; there's just times where things come up.

 Bek Moody